The Brief Version

 My novels mix fantasy, reality, metaphysics, action and romance into transrealist, genre-bending experiences.
 I’m fascinated by perception and the nature of creativity, identity and reality itself.
 I paint with a light touch and aim to inspire readers to work with their mind and deal with their own life issues in a positive way.

-I’ve written The Diamond Peak Series, a young adult metaphysical fantasy series, two Prunella Smith novels for adults, (Worlds Within Worlds – a metapysical thriller – and The Locksmith’s Secret – women’s fiction) plus a book of urban fantasy and magical realism short stories (A Matter of Perception), and a YA magical realism novel on empowering ways to deal with a bullying (You Can’t Shatter Me) The young adult books and short stories are published by S&H Publishing.
-Four of my novels have been awarded B.R.A.G Medallions and an Awesome Indies Seal of Excellence for outstanding fiction.
+I’ve written The Diamond Peak Series, a young adult metaphysical fantasy series, two Prunella Smith novels for adults, (Worlds Within Worlds – a metaphysical thriller – and The Locksmith’s Secret – women’s fiction) plus a book of urban fantasy and magical realism short stories (A Matter of Perception), and a YA magical realism novel on empowering ways to deal with a bullying (You Can’t Shatter Me) The young adult books and short stories are published by S&H Publishing.
+Four of my novels have been awarded B.R.A.G Medallions and an Awesome Indies Book Awards Seal of Excellence for outstanding fiction.
 I’ve also written a book on writing, The Elements of Active Prose: Writing tips to make Your Prose Shine, and one on meditation, both published by AIA Publishing, my selective, author-funded publishing company.

 This picture is of George, my first Burmese.
 He was essentially Twitchet the talking cat from the Diamond Peak Series, and there are many funny videos of him on my Tahlia Newland You Tube channel.